 \section{Introduction}

 We consider the problem of dynamic evaluation for conjunctive queries with access restrictions.
-Restricted access to data is commonplace~\cite{Nash:FOAccess:04, Nash:UCQAccess:04, Li:ICDT:2001}: For instance, the flight information behind a user-interface query can only be accessed by providing values for specific input fields such as the departure and destination airports in a flight booking database. \nop{Built-in predicates are also a common source of access restriction: For instance, given a function $\text{fun}(a,b,c)$ that maps $a$ and $b$ to $c$ such as in $a+b=c$, a value for $c$ can be obtained when values for $a$ and $b$ are given as input.}
+Restricted access to data is commonplace~\cite{Nash:FOAccess:04, Nash:UCQAccess:04, Li:ICDT:2001}: For instance, the flight information behind a user-interface query can only be accessed by providing values for specific input fields such as the departure and destination airports in a flight booking database.

-We formalise such queries as \textbf{C}onjunctive \textbf{Q}ueries with free \textbf{A}ccess \textbf{P}atterns (CQAP for short): The free variables of a CQAP are partitioned into {\em input} and {\em output}.
+We formalise such queries as \textbf{C}onjunctive \textbf{Q}ueries with free \textbf{A}ccess \textbf{P}atterns (CQAPs for short): The free variables of a CQAP are partitioned into {\em input} and {\em output}.
 The query yields tuples of values over the output variables {\em given} a tuple of values over the input variables.

 \begin{exa} Assume that a flight booking company has a (simplified) database consisting of the two relations $\texttt{Flight}$ and $\texttt{Airport}$.
 The relation $\texttt{Flight}$ contains information about flights, including flight numbers, the departure and arrival airports, and the date of the flights.
 The relation $\texttt{Airport}$ contains the names of airports and the cities in which they are located.
 Assume that the company provides a user-interface where users can search for flights by specifying a departure city \texttt{depCity}, an arrival city \texttt{arrCity}, and a departure date \texttt{date}.
 Given such a triple of inputs, the user-interface queries the database and lists all flight numbers \texttt{flightNo} together with the corresponding departure and arrival airports, \texttt{depAirport} and \texttt{arrAirport}, that match the user request.
-We formalise such a data access by the following CQAP:
+We formalise this data access using the following CQAP: